Virginia Prescription Monitoring Program

 Description of Program

-The prescription monitoring program collects prescription data for Schedule II-IV drugs into a central database which can then be used by limited authorized users to assist in deterring the illegitimate use of prescription drugs.
+The prescription monitoring program collects prescription data into a central database which can then be used by limited authorized users to assist in deterring the illegitimate use of prescription drugs.
 The information collected in this program is maintained by the Department of Health Professions, and strict security and confidentiality measures are enforced.
 Only those persons authorized by law can be provided information from the database, and the list of authorized persons is very limited.
 Prescribers and dispensers may query the database to assist in determining treatment history and to rule out the possibility that a patient is "doctor shopping" or "scamming" in order to obtain controlled substances.

 - Prescription Drug Abuse - Red Flags for Pharmacists and Pharmacy Technicians: An educational video for pharmacists and pharmacy technicians to help them identify the warning signs of prescription drug abuse and diversion when dispensing prescriptions was created by the National Association of Boards of Pharmacy® and the Anti-Diversion Industry Working Group, a consortium of pharmaceutical manufacturers and distributors.
 This 12-minute video, entitled, "Red Flags," includes a foreword from Virginia Board of Pharmacy Executive Director, Caroline D. Juran.